AdiDev1411/Machine-learning/README.md

 If you find any errors or have suggestions, feel free to raise an issue or open a pull request!
 I'd love to collaborate and improve this learning resource.

 ---

-## 📜 License

-This project is licensed under the MIT License — feel free to use, modify, and share!